slatedocs/slate/source/includes/_getting_started.md

 Once you have been granted API access, visit your API tab to get your `api key`.

+Requests to the API require the use of HTTP Basic Authentication using your account's Sendle ID as the user name and your API key as the password.

 <aside class="warning">Consider your API Key as a password.
 Be sure to keep your API Key private!</aside>

 ## Set Up Payments